 Elisabeth is a founding member of the Victoria Theatres Trust.
 Her series Pets of the Public was a regular feature of On Stage from 1999 to 2005, looking at “forgotten” nineteenth century performers.
 She continues to contribute articles for the THA website, and from 2018 has been editor of the THA Newsletter.
 As a theatrical historian and biographer she assisted Viola Tait with her book on pantomime – Dames, Principal Boys…and All That (published by Macmillan in 2001) and also worked with her on her memoirs I Have a Song to Sing (published by THA in 2018).
 Elisabeth has also undertaken research for the Riley/Hailes Scrapbook and JCW Scene Books projects.
 Most recently she has been working on the Falk Studios album project including acting as editor of The Falk Studios book (published by THA in 2021).

-On stage in Australia from 1895.
+On stage in England.

 English actress.
 Née Alice Ellen Terry.
 Born 27 February 1847, Coventry, England.
 Daughter of Benjamin Terry and Sarah Ballard.
 Sister of Kate Terry (actress), Marion Terry (actress), Florence Terry (actress) and Fred Terry (actor).
 Married (1) George Frederic Watts (artist), 20 February 1964, St Barnabas, Kensington, London, England (div.
 1877), (2) EW Godwin (architect) (de facto), (3) James Carew (actor), November 1877 (sep.
 1881), (4) James Carew, 22 March 1907, USA.
 Died 21 July 1928, Small Hythe, Kent, England, aged 81.
 Mother of Edith Craig (director & costume designer) and Edward Gordon Craig (actor & scenic artist).